The Fat Blue Line: Plot

+Production

+The couch gag is a recreation of the performance of the band Queen at Live Aid featuring Homer as Freddie Mercury.

+In July 2019, it was reported that Bob Odenkirk would guest star as a mob lawyer in an episode written by his brother Bill.
+The character would wear a pinkie ring as a nod to his Breaking Bad and Better Call Saul character, Saul Goodman.
+The same month, it was reported that Jason Mamoa would appear in the same episode as himself.

+Cultural references

+The scene of the confrontation between Johnny Tightlips and Fat Tony is a parody of the final scene of the television series The Sopranos.
+Similarities include the Simpsons being in a restaurant similar to the one in the final scene, Maggie struggling to parallel park as Meadow Soprano did, the song "Don't Stop Believin'" by the band Journey playing in the background, and the cut to black.

+Among the pictures of Chief Wiggum's mistakes is a photo of Pancho Billa, a Buffalo Bills fan whose real name is Ezra Castro, who died in May 2019 of pancreatic cancer.

 Reception

+Viewing figures

+The episode earned a 0.8 rating with a 4 share and was watched by 2.13 million viewers, which was the most watched show on Fox that night.

+Critical response

 Dennis Perkins of The A.V.
 Club gave the episode a B− stating, "Now, 'The Fat Blue Line' isn't one of those rare gems, sadly, but it's certainly possessed of some unalloyed warmth and affection for the characters and the subject matter thanks to one of the Simpsons vets whose name in the credits can at least guarantee an episode a decent shot, Bill Odenkirk.
 Odenkirk's scripts, as a rule eschew gimmickry and deadening self-referential exhaustion in favor of a stubborn professionalism.
 If this particular tale of Fat Tony being framed as Springfield's number one pickpocket (as opposed to being definitely guilty of being Springfield’s number one every other kind of crook) never rises above a sort of cozy familiarity, it at least earns its place as a Simpsons episode that seems to remember that The Simpsons is worth remembering."

 Tony Sokol of Den of Geek rated this episode 4 out of 5 stars.
+He felt the episode was almost perfect and praised the humor.
+He also highlighted the music in the episode.